 Montana is also home to several of BSA’s premier adventure camps, which are only open to members of the scouts and which attract scouts from around the country.
 These camps include Grizzly Base, Melita Island, Camp Arcola, K–M Ranch and the Montana Outdoor High Adventure Base on the Rocky Mountain Front.
 Attending any Montana camp is a recipe for challenge, adventure, fun and meeting new friends.

-Boys may join Boy Scouts at age 11 and participate through age 17.
-Many Montana boys transition to the Boy Scout Venturing program at age 14.
+Boys and girls may join Scouts BSA at age 11 and participate through age 17.
+Many Montana youth transition to the Venturing program at age 14.
 And those with the skill and character to make it happen go on to achieve the rank of Eagle Scout.

 Sound fun?
 Start by attending a meeting in your area.